Inspiro Medical was acquired by OPKO Health, Inc. in April 2014.

-Currently available inhalers, including metered dose inhalers (MDIs), dry powder inhalers (DPIs), and nebulizers, are often less than effective in delivering the necessary medication.
+Currently available inhalers, including metered dose inhalers (MDIs), DPIs, and nebulizers, are often less than effective in delivering the necessary medication.

 The optimal delivery device aims for the most efficient and effective deposition of aerosol medication, accounting for drug particle/droplet size and the patient’s ability to understand and use the device.

 MDIs require hand-breath coordination.
 DPIs are breath actuated and may require forceful inhalation.
 Many patients do not use these devices properly because of the complexities.
 With nebulizers, treatment time is relatively long, setup is cumbersome, and the apparatus is usually bulky and inconvenient.

 The market needs an innovative aerosol delivery device that is convenient and easy to use; delivers medication effectively; and suits adults, children, the elderly, and the seriously ill.

 Inspiro’s smart DPI designed for the treatment of pulmonary diseases such as asthma and chronic obstructive pulmonary disease (COPD).
 According to the World Health Organization, an estimated 300 million people worldwide suffer from asthma, with 250,000 deaths attributed to the disease annually.
 COPD affects 210 million people worldwide and is projected to be the third leading cause of death by 2020.

 A more efficient ablation catheter to treat atrial fibrillation

 Wireless, wearable vital sign monitoring system

 Cryotherapy for superficial bladder cancer